Introduction

 Choosing Between a Tire Patch and a Tire Plug

-- The specific characteristics of the puncture
+- The specific details of the puncture.

-- The overall condition of your tire
+- The overall condition of your tire.

 Overview of Tire Patch Repair Method